HimanshuSharma-prog/car2go/README.md

 email:himanshu@gmail.com
 pass:abc123

-For Employee Side
+For Agencies Side

-Go to service section and click on register, than you find login for employee module
+Select Agencies from the menu bar or you can also got to services section and click on register now.

 email:test@gmail.com
 pass:abc123